The variance of a general class of multiplicative functions in short intervals: Introduction

-This result has many applications, such as the average of the Liouville function, the counting of smooth numbers in short intervals, and the number of sign changes of the Liouville function up to $X$.
-Further, Matom\"{a}ki, Radziwi{\l}{\l}, and Tao [Theorem A.1, \cite{MRT}] extend this result for any non-pretentious multiplicative function $f:\mathbb{N}\to \mathbb{C}$ bounded by $1$.
+This result has numerous implications, including in evaluating the average behavior of the Liouville function, estimating the count of smooth numbers within short intervals, and determining the number of sign changes of the Liouville function up to a certain threshold $X$.
+Additionally, Matom\"{a}ki, Radziwi{\l}{\l}, and Tao [\cite{MRT}, Theorem A.1] have generalized this result to encompass any non-pretentious multiplicative function $f:\mathbb{N}\to \mathbb{C}$ bounded by $1$.

+For the M\"{o}bius function, it is expected that $\Var_{\mu}(X; H)\sim H/\zeta(2).$ Furthermore, it is believed that $\sqrt{\zeta(2)/H}\sum_{x<n\leq x+H}\mu(n)$ follows approximately a normal distribution.
+Ng \cite{NG} explored this conjecture by employing the generalized Riemann hypothesis and a strong version of Chowla's conjecture on correlations of the M\"{o}bius function.
+For $H\leq X^{1/4-\epsilon}$, he established the validity of the aforementioned variance, and assuming these conjectures, a Gaussian distribution was demonstrated for $H\leq X^{\epsilon}$.
+It is crucial to impose the constraint $H\leq X^{1-\epsilon}$, as exceeding this limit would yield non-Gaussian statistics.
+In the context of function fields, Keating and Rudnick [\cite{KR}, Theorem 1.2] have proven the analogous result in the limit of large finite fields ($q\to \infty$).

-\subsection{Work of Gorodetsky, Matom\"{a}ki, Radziwi{\l}{\l} and Rodgers}
+\subsubsection{Work of Gorodetsky, Matom\"{a}ki, Radziwi{\l}{\l} and Rodgers}